Ethylene oxide: Accidents

 Ethylene oxide is extremely flammable, and its mixtures with air are explosive.
 When heated it may rapidly expand, causing fire and explosion.
 Several industrial accidents have been attributed to ethylene oxide explosion.

 The autoignition temperature is 429 C, decomposition temperature of 571 C at 101.3 kPa, minimum inflammable content in the air is 2.7%, and maximum limit is 100%.
-The NFPA rating is NFPA 704.
+The NFPA 704 rating is Health, 3; Flammability, 4; Instability 2.
 Ethylene oxide in presence of water can hydrolyze to ethylene glycol and form polyethylene oxide, which then eventually is oxidized by air and leads to hotspots that can trigger explosive decomposition.

-Fires caused by ethylene oxide are extinguished with conventional media including foam, carbon dioxide or water.
+Fires caused by ethylene oxide are extinguished with conventional media including foam, carbon dioxide, or water.
 Suppression of this activity can be done by blanketing with an inert gas until total pressure reaches the nonexplosive range.
 Extinguishing of burning ethylene oxide is complicated by its ability to continue burning in an inert atmosphere and in water solutions.
 Fire suppression is reached only upon dilution with water above 22:1.